-We estimate that our net proceeds (after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses) from this offering will be \$371.4 million (\$470.4 million if the underwriters exercise their option to acquire additional shares in full), based upon an initial public offering price of \$20.00 per share and a \$1.23 per share in underwriting discounts and commissions.
+We estimate that our net proceeds (after deducting underwriting discounts and commissions payable to the underwriters and our estimated offering expenses) from this offering will be \$355.2 million (\$449.4 million if the underwriters exercise their option to acquire additional shares in full), based upon an assumed initial public offering price of \$19.00 per share, which is the mid-point of the offering range indicated on the cover of this prospectus, and an assumed \$1.14 per share in underwriting discounts and commissions, which is the mid-point of the range of the underwriting discounts and commissions we will pay of \$1.09 per share to \$1.19 per share, depending on the public offering price and subject to a performance increase payable at the discretion of the Company.
 We will not receive any proceeds from the sale of shares by the selling stockholders.